 Universal Standard is nothing without its customers.
 Eventually, if these kerfuffle/eruptions keep happening, someone who isn’t motivated by the business of plus is going to call for a boycott (AKA SOMEONE WHO ISN’T ME).

-Goddamn, y’all, their clothes are well made.
+Dang it to heck, y’all, their clothes are well made.

 And, if Universal Standard survives, their reputation and sales likely will not.
 Universal Standard is currently dominating the playing field, because no other brands have offered clothes at this price point.
 This will not always be the case.